-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 I am also still actively (but very selectively) engaged in research with other colleagues, specifically working on a book project on the sociology of Latino congregations.

 To be very candid, I don’t know what I would do if I did not have the blessings of a sabbath day of rest — a 24-hour time off — God’s way of calling me towards balance.
-Because I’ll be honest, I am always thinking about my work — it’s hard to turn it off.
+Because I’ll be honest, I am always thinking about my work — it is hard to turn it off.
 That is something I must work on: creating the sort of balance that allows me time to enjoy the pleasures of life while keeping a productive professional life.

 Read a 2008 Spectrum interview with David Greenlaw, the founder of Adventist University of Health Sciences, then called Florida Hospital College of Health Sciences.